docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 There are two ways to get access to the advanced search:

-* through the “Search” link from the left menu, only for documents
+* through the “Search” link from the left menu, only for documents,
-* through the small arrow from the quick search bar
+* through the small arrow from the quick search bar.

 This advanced search allows you to find an item from multiple input texts about its:

-* name
+* name,
-* type
+* type,
-* identifier
+* identifier,
-* version
+* version,
-* author
+* author,
-* creation or modification date
+* creation or modification date,
-* attributes
+* attributes,
-* files content
+* files content.

 {% image /assets/images/documentation/2.0/en/image30.png "Advanced search"%}